What to Wear to a Winter Graduation – Outfits Ideas for Moms

 College graduation is like a business event, and as such, what you wear can range from business formal to business casual.
 In any case, you should look pulled together and professional, not glam and party-like.

-You’re best to err on the side of conservative, so a suit, a lovely sheath dress, or a fit and flare dress work beautifully.
-Dresses can be worn with or without a jacket, and closed toes pumps look most polished.
+You’re best to err on the side of conservative, so a suit, a lovely sheath dress, or a fit-and-flare dress works beautifully.
+Dresses can be worn with or without a jacket, and closed-toe pumps look most polished.

 Another option besides a dress or suit is an elegant pair of dress pants and a pretty blouse or top.
 Think “classy work outfit,” and you can’t go wrong.
 Ann Taylor is an excellent place to find business-type dresses, pants, and jackets that are classic with a modern twist.